gallargit/Sql2SqlCloner/README.md

 In the `app.config` file some parameters are included to demonstrate how to parametrize the application

+# Known issues
+Ever since Visual Studio release 17.4.2 sometimes the build process does not work properly, I think it's an error with MSBuild.
+When the application is compiled for the first time, two DLLs belonging to two nuget packages are not copied to the output directory, they are:
+- SqlServerSpatial160.dll (Microsoft.SqlServer.Types package)
+- Microsoft.Data.SqlClient.SNI.x64.dll (Microsoft.Data.SqlClient.SNI package)

+These two DLLs should be copied at build time, according to these two lines in the Csproj file:

+`<Import Project="packages\Microsoft.SqlServer.Types.160.1000.6\build\net462\Microsoft.SqlServer.Types.props" Condition="Exists('packages\Microsoft.SqlServer.Types.160.1000.6\build\net462\Microsoft.SqlServer.Types.props')" />`

+`<Import Project="packages\Microsoft.Data.SqlClient.SNI.5.0.1\build\net46\Microsoft.Data.SqlClient.SNI.targets" Condition="Exists('packages\Microsoft.Data.SqlClient.SNI.5.0.1\build\net46\Microsoft.Data.SqlClient.SNI.targets')" />`

+My guess is that the first time they are not copied because the packages have not been downloaded yet, and I could not figure out a way to force package download.
+If you first build; then rebuild the project, they will be copied and everything will work.
+But since this is annoying and inconvenient a quick workaround has been made in the `Loader.cs` file.
+If the DLLs are not present, they will be copied at runtime from the `packages` folder.

 # To be done
 * Ability to decrypt encrypted objects using DAC connection
 * Copy Azure databases using Azure Multi Factor Authentication as seen [here](https://stackoverflow.com/questions/60564462/how-to-connect-to-a-database-using-active-directory-login-and-multifactor-authen)